tensorpack/tensorpack/examples/FasterRCNN/NOTES.md

 1. After warmup, the training speed will slowly decrease due to more accurate proposals.

-1. This implementation is about 10% slower than detectron, probably due to the lack of specialized ops (e.g. AffineChannel, ROIAlign) in TensorFlow.
-   It's certainly faster than other TF implementation.

 1. The code should have around 70% GPU utilization on V100s, and 85%~90% scaling efficiency from 1 V100 to 8 V100s.

+1. This implementation does not contain specialized CUDA ops (e.g. AffineChannel, ROIAlign), so it can be slightly (~10%) slower than Detectron (Caffe2) and maskrcnn-benchmark (PyTorch).

 Possible Future Enhancements: